snipsco/snips-skill-hue-pro/README.md

 This skill is designed for Philips Hue smart lights.
 It allows you to control the light in the different rooms/ groups by using your voice.
 This skill support color control/ built-in scene control/ brightness control.
 The basic control unit is a group(room).
 More functionality, for e.g. to control each individual light/ more customized scenes, please follow the developing section to customize your own bundle and app.

-# Useage of the documentation
+# Usage of the documentation
 The documentation is made for both end-user and voice app developer.

 If you are an ***end-user***, you may only read the following sections: